Perfect Copositive Matrices: Embedding of the classical perfect matrices

 \section{Embedding of the classical perfect matrices}

 As we have seen in the previous sections, there are classical perfect matrices which are also perfect copositive but there are also those which aren't perfect copositive.
-However, we also know that the classic Ryshkov polyhedron \( \sR \) is a subset of the copositive Ryshkov polyhedron \( \sR_\cop \).
-Furthermore, the vertices of \( \sR \) are exactly the classically perfect matrices (the vertices of \( \sR_\cop \) being the perfect copositive ones).
-Hence \( \sR \) and \( \sR_\cop \) share some vertices.
-Since \( \sR \) only has finitely many, up to arithmetical equivalence, this suggests the following question: Does every orbit of classically perfect matrices contain at least one, which is also perfect copositive? \begin{theorem} Every classically perfect matrix \( Q\in\sngo \) is arithmetically equivalent to a perfect copositive matrix, i.e.\ there exists a \( U\in\glnz \), such that \( U^\intercal QU \) is perfect copositive. \end{theorem} For the proof we need a few tools from the classical theory, namely the concept of a \emph{Minkowski reduced} matrix.
-We say that a matrix \( Q=(q_{ij})\in\sngo \) is Minkowski reduced, if
+However, we also know that the classic Ryshkov polyhedron \(\sR \) is a~subset of the copositive Ryshkov polyhedron \(\sR_\cop \).
+Furthermore, the vertices of \(\sR \) are exactly the classically perfect matrices (the vertices of \(\sR_\cop \) being the perfect copositive ones).
+Hence \(\sR \) and \(\sR_\cop \) share some vertices.
+Since \(\sR \) only has finitely many, up to arithmetical equivalence, this suggests the following question: Does every orbit of classically perfect matrices contain at least one, which is also perfect copositive? \begin{theorem} Every classically perfect matrix \(Q\in\sngo \) is arithmetically equivalent to a~perfect copositive matrix, i.e.\ there exists a~\(U\in\glnz \), such that \(U^\intercal QU \) is perfect copositive. \end{theorem} For the proof we need a~few tools from the classical theory, namely the concept of a~\emph{Minkowski reduced} matrix.
+We say that a~matrix \(Q=(q_{ij})\in\sngo \) is Minkowski reduced, if

-The two properties of Minkowski reduced matrices we need are (1) that every classically perfect matrix is arithmetically equivalent to a Minkowski reduced perfect matrix~\cite[Theorem 2.2]{schuermann-2009}, and (2) that \( \Min Q \) lies entirely in some cube, i.e.\ there is an integer $q$, depending only on the dimension, such that for all \( x\in\Min Q \) the bound \( |x_j| < q \) holds for \( j=1 \), \dots, $n$~\cite[Section 2.2]{schuermann-2009}.
+The two properties of Minkowski reduced matrices we need are (1) that every classically perfect matrix is arithmetically equivalent to a~Minkowski reduced perfect matrix (which can be found in~\cite[Theorem 2.2]{schuermann-2009}), and (2) that \(\Min Q \) lies entirely in some cube, i.e.\ there is an integer $q$, depending only on the dimension, such that for all \(x\in\Min Q \) the bound \(|x_j| < q \) holds for \(j=1, \dots, n \) (see~\cite[Section 2.2]{schuermann-2009}).